Study spots outside your home: cafes, co-working spaces, hotels | campus.sg

 Changi Lounge

-With air travel severely curtailed, Changi Airpot is a lot quieter now.
-With numerous comfy seating areas, it’s also got free Wi-Fi and multiple food options.
+Changi Airport boasts numerous comfy seating areas, it’s also got free Wi-Fi and multiple food options.
 You may also be able to snag one of those seats surrounding Jewel’s Rain Vortex and have a cooling waterfall as your backdrop.
-The Changi Lounge is also available – it’s $12 for 2 hours (extension at $4/hour), including free drinks and snacks.
+The Changi Lounge is also available, with 3-hour packages starting from $28++ (Lite).

 Smart Void Deck (Jurong East)